ardaegeunlu/Contextual-Gaussian-Process-Bandit-Optimization/README.md

 # Contextual-Gaussian-Process-Bandit-Optimization

-A straightforward implementation of the CGP-UCB algorithm.[1]
+A straightforward implementation of the CGP-UCB algorithm [1].

 CGP-UCB is an intuitive upper-confidence style algorithm, in which the payoff function is modeled as a sample from a Gaussian process defined over joint action-context space.
-It is shown that by mixing and matching kernels for contexts and actions, CGP-UCB can handle a variety of practical applications.[2]
+It is shown that by mixing and matching kernels for contexts and actions, CGP-UCB can handle a variety of practical applications [2].

 ## Dependencies